reblapointe/tycho/README.md

 Open `userSettings.json`.
 - enter longitude, latitude of your position
 - enter number of leds in your device (up to 360)
+- enter mqtt broker ip adress and port (required for neopixel, but not for console mode)
-- for each celestial body, pick visibility (1 = visible)
+- for each celestial body, pick scope (0 = not visible, 1 = show transit position only, 2 = show from rise to set)
 - for each celestial body, pick a RBG color

 Install required python packages
 `pip3 install -r requirements.txt`

-Set mqtt broker ip address in tychoConsole.py and run

-`python3 tychoConsole.py`
+Run `python3 tychoConsole.py`

 ### Neopixel ring